Leaving Old Jobs off an Application vs Including Them

 If you have an extensive work history, it will be more difficult to represent your experience in an easily digestible form.
 At the same time, you'll have more options as to which positions you choose to include.
 Candidates with limited experience will not have as much leeway since they'll need to present at least some evidence of past employment.

-The exact number of jobs to include on your applications will depend on your personal situation, but here are some suggestions to help you to decide on how to best represent your unique work history in a job application.
-Here are some tips for deciding how many jobs to include on job applications.
+The exact number of jobs to include on your applications will depend on your personal situation, but here are some suggestions to help you to decide on how to represent your unique work history in a job application best.
+Here are some tips for deciding how many jobs to include in job applications.